aboutbits/ansible-firewall/readme.md

 ## Role Variables

-- `firewall_ports`: The password that should be set for the default postgres user
+- `firewall_ssh_port`: The SSH port that should allowed
+- `firewall_rules`: A list of additional rules that can be configured

 ## Example Playbook